ciretorres/2HAWC/README.md

 ---

-In the second day, we started in the cafeteria 2nd floor's Astronomy Institute to share some ideas with different points of view for what is supposted to be the final reconstruction from what we heard and felt previously.
-As a group, whom starts a problem since the begining, we decided to present it for the Stars' night international festival for the 17th of november in differents resolutions or scales: as a main in the interstellar medium, as a pre cascade in the earth's atmosphere and post cascade in the HAWC Observatory, and as a particular periodistic way.
+In the second day, we started in the cafeteria's 2nd floor in the Astronomy Institute to share some ideas with different points of view for what is supposted to be the final reconstruction from what we heard and felt previously.
+As a group, whom starts a problem since the beginning, we decided to present it for the International Night's Stars Festival on 17th of november in differents resolutions or scales: as a main in the interstellar medium, as a pre cascade in the earth's atmosphere and post cascade in the HAWC Observatory, and as a particular periodistic way.

 ||||
 |:---:|:---:|:---:|
 | <img src="./captures/IMG_4432.jpg" width="285"> | <img src="./captures/IMG_4428.jpg" width="285"> | <img src="./captures/IMG_4433.jpg" width="285"> |

 In this photo my name appear with 'k' instead of 'c' and with '?', because at that time of the day I had to leave early the meeting.
-But definitely, I was agree with the idea about mapping the 39 gamma-ray sources using the galactic coordinates from the catalogue, because I decided to share with the community a sketch in which I'm recenlty working for my master's degree.
-And also, I was interested in the work proposed by Emilio and Marianne, about sending values through an Open Sound Control (OSC) Protocol cause it were a nice solution to integrate the work of everybody in a single presentation.
+But definitely, I was agree with the idea about mapping the 39 gamma-ray sources using the galactical coordinates from the catalogue, because I decided to share with the community a sketch in which I'm recenlty working for my master's degree.
+And also, I was interested in the work proposed by Emilio and Marianne, about sending values through an Open Sound Control (OSC) Protocol cause it is a nice solution to integrate the work of everybody in a single presentation.

 <img src="./captures/pizarron.jpeg" width="900">